 Handouts and Brochures

-The greeting counter staff have many types of printed information to help students connect to area resources and stay informed, whether they're trying to contact a consulate office, helping a friend get support for an alcohol issue, or just looking for their department chair's office.
+The greeting counter staff have many types of printed information to help students connect to area resources and stay informed, whether they're trying to contact a consulate office, to help a friend get support for an alcohol issue, or are just looking for their department chair's office.